railsbyexample/search_by_location/README.md

 ## The solution

-Basically an `ActiveRecord` I still need to understand better, found it and tweaked it from [this StackOverflow answer](https://stackoverflow.com/questions/12298836/rails-inner-join-combined-with-geocoding-gem).
+Basically an `ActiveRecord` query, found it and tweaked it from [this StackOverflow answer](https://stackoverflow.com/questions/12298836/rails-inner-join-combined-with-geocoding-gem).

 ```ruby
   # app/models/item.rb